GabrielKayque/Django-EncyclopediaProject1CS50/entries/Love.md

 #Love

 Love is what all of us feel when our pet comes by and lies down next to us!!
+Thank You, Simba!!